-Measures put in place must be suitable and effective to address potential risks and they must be proportionate.
+Measures put in place must be suitable and effective to address potential risks and they must be proportionate and enable public benefit work and cross borders giving.
 Efforts should first be undertaken to provide more guidance to ensure consistent and appropriate implementation of existing policy.
 In addition, there may be appropriate measures that still need to be considered such as facilitation of cross-sectoral discussions (with NPOs, financial institutions, regulators and governments), so as to better identify and address potential risks and shortcomings.
-Lastly, there is no clear evidence that, when it comes to NPOs, the collecting of beneficial owner information (those that guide the organisation: which in most countries is already collected in association/foundation registers as a matter of company law) is an effective tool to mitigate potential money laundering or terrorism financing risks.
+Lastly, there is no clear evidence that the construction of collecting information of NPOs beneficial owners/those that guide the organisations (which is in most countries already collected in association/foundation registers as a matter of company law) is an effective tool to mitigate potential money laundering or terrorism financing risks.
+Efforts must be made to ensure that public benefit work and cross-border giving are enabled and not restricted.
+Plus, the special protected status of the NPO sector in international law requires specific safeguards and different approach.
+It cannot be the same approach as for the for profit sector, but much more nuanced and emphasis on proportionality is needed, not to breach standards on freedom of association, as indicated by the Venice Commission already.